programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

   * [dash](https://dash.plotly.com/introduction): Used for creating dashboards
   * [dash_bootstrap_components](https://dash-bootstrap-components.opensource.faculty.ai/): Used for frontend templates for dashboards

+Alternatively, you can also download the file called `requirements.txt` from [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/requirements.txt) to the same folder and run `$pip install -r requirements.txt`.
+This will also install the required packages.

 ## An Idea of a Simple Dashboard
-To address the research question, we can envision a dashboard where there are two line graphs, one showing the trend of Russia-related terms and the other for the trend of Ukriane-related terms mentioned by television networks.
-More specifically, in either of the line graph, the y-axis represents the relative frequency of key terms mentioned by a certain national station, and the x-axis represents dates.
+To address RQ1, we can envision a dashboard where there are two line graphs, one showing the trend of Russia-related terms and the other for the trend of Ukraine-related terms mentioned by television networks.
+More specifically, in either of the line graph, the y-axis represents the percentage of airtime mentioning certain keywords by a certain national station, and the x-axis represents dates.
 In addition, there are multiple lines, each representing one television network.
 A basic interactive component is a date-range selector where users can specify a range of dates, and the line graphs will be updated upon selection.
+For RQ2, let's create two pie charts side by side.
+The pie chart will show the top 10 non-English languages in percentage.
+Both charts will allow users to specify a decade, so the results from any two decades can be compared.

 ## Coding the Dashboards

 I will walk you through the major steps in coding for RQ1.
 Below, the code will be shown in blocks, and an explanation will be provided under each block.
-If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb).

-For RQ2, due to the restriction of the API, I will have two separate scripts: one for downloading data, and one for the dashboard.
-You can clone [the repository of this lesson](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/interactive-data-visualization-dashboard) to your machine and run the scripts.
-Also, because the coding logic is highly similar to RQ1, I will provide the complete code but will not give a detailed explanation considering the space limit.
+If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/hluling/ph-dash/blob/master/ph-dash-notebook.ipynb).
+For RQ2, because the coding logic is highly similar to RQ1, I will provide the complete code but will not give a detailed explanation considering the space limit.

 ### RQ1